learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Apache_Superset.md

 ## Set-up:

-**The easiest way to set up Apache Super set is by using Docker Desktop.
-You can find more details about the installation process [HERE](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose).**
+**The easiest way to set up Apache Superset is by using Docker Desktop.
+To install Docker Desktop, follow the instruction [HERE](https://www.docker.com/products/docker-desktop/).
+You can find more details about installing Superset by Docker Desktop [HERE](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose).**

 ### Potential Issues with Docker Desktop: